 - 1. Veterinary Diploma (uploaded as a PDF) - 2.
 Curriculum Vitae (Uploaded as a PDF) - Provide the following information in order in a separate document.
 No special formatting or layout is required.
 Please note: an applicant's CV must include the required items listed below, there is no need to remove additional information that may be listed.
 If an applicant does not have other training, publications, or awards, it is acceptable to omit those categories - Name, home address, work or business address, phone numbers, e-mail address - Colleges attended with starting and ending dates for each, degrees awarded along with dates - State(s) in which a license(s) is held and license number(s) - Other veterinary training including graduate programs, internships, residencies, research appointments, fellowships, and certificates awarded.
-Be sure to include starting and ending dates on all - Publications, either professional or nonprofessional if first or second author and/or if made significant contribution - List of veterinary and other professional societies, academies, groups and involvement (member, officer, committees, etc.) - Community activities - Honors and awards

-3. Synopsis of Clinical Practice

-Summarize each practice experience and identify each practice location worked, size and scope of each practice (# vets, list of species serviced, average # patients seen daily, classification of practice [general, referral, full-service, relief, spay/neuter, etc]), employment dates and average hours per week worked.
-Included with each practice experience should be a description of the applicant's individual caseload and a % breakdown of how the applicant spent time (appointments, surgery, imaging, rehab, lab, emergency, etc).
-Caseload description should include the types of cases seen on a regular basis and a list of procedures that are part of the applicant's normal repertoire (limit individual caseload description to <1000 characters)
+Be sure to include starting and ending dates on all - Publications, either professional or nonprofessional if first or second author and/or if made significant contribution - List of veterinary and other professional societies, academies, groups and involvement (member, officer, committees, etc.) - Community activities - Honors and awards - 3.
+Synopsis of Clinical Practice (Prolydian onscreen, fillable form) - Summarize each practice experience applicant has worked, size and scope of each practice (# vets, list of species serviced, average # patients seen daily, classification of practice [general, referral, full-service, relief, spay/neuter, etc]), employment dates and average hours per week worked.
+Each practice experience should include applicant's individual caseload and a % breakdown of how the applicant spent time (appointments, surgery, imaging, rehab, lab, emergency, etc).
+Caseload description should include the types of cases seen on a regular basis and a list of procedures that are part of the applicant's normal repertoire (limit individual caseload description to <1000 characters).
+A separate synopsis of clinical practice should be included for every practice experience listed on the applicant's Curriculum Vitae.